Atashnezhad/ROP-Modeling/README.md

 My Ph.D. dissertation entitles "Incorporating the interfacial friction angle into the full bit PDC ROP modeling" where I developed a set of analytical equations to simulate the PDC ROP in hard rocks.

 On this webpage, the ROP models along with data from literature are provided.
-The goal of this webpage is to gather the drilling rate of penetration models for both PDC and roller cone bits from literature and provide a fingerprint for all students who are interested in the drilling engineering domain.
+The goal of this webpage is to gather the drilling rate of penetration models for both PDC and roller cone bits from literature and provide a blueprint for all students who are interested in the drilling engineering domain.

 This is an open-source repository and collaborations are welcomed.